pwall567/kjson-pointer/README.md

     val id = idRef.node
 ```
 `idRef` will be of type `JSONRef<JSONString>`, and `id` will be of type `JSONString`.
+The function will throw an exception if the property `id` is missing, is null or is not a `JSONString`

 Now imagine that the object contains a property named `address`, which is an array of address line strings:
 ```kotlin